DataSF/datasf.github.io/academy/_posts/2016-03-02-intermediate-excel-i.md

 ## What you’ll learn

-Please click on the links to access how-to guides from Lynda.com. &nbsp;[Click here](https://drive.google.com/file/d/0BwRgeGq-b8f9eVNXQU9BNEJJVHc/view?usp=sharing) to find out how to sign up for a free account.
+Please click the below links to access how-to guides from Lynda.com! &nbsp;[Click here](https://drive.google.com/file/d/0BwRgeGq-b8f9eVNXQU9BNEJJVHc/view?usp=sharing) to find out how to sign up for a free account.

 * Paste Special, Text to Columns, and Concatenate
 * VLOOKUP